 - Easy to add and update.
 The services can be removed or added anytime from the event stream.

 - As the control is distributed, there is no single point failure.

 - Complexity is the concerning issue.
-Each service is independent to identify the logic and react based on the logic provided from the event stream.
+Each service is independent to identify the logic and react based on the specific data in the event stream.

-- The Business process is spread out, making it difficult to maintain and manage the overall process.
+- Business process is spread out, making it difficult to maintain, manage the overall process.

-- Mindset change is a must in the asynchronous approach.
+- Mindset change is prerequisite in the asynchronous approach.

-That is to say, the hybrid approach can solve the problem.
-For example, if we have a mix of synchronous and asynchronous blocks of activity.
-So consequently, one or more hybrid pattern can add value to the projects.
+Yes, the hybrid approach can solve the problem, if we have a mix of synchronous and asynchronous blocks of activity.
+In such situations one or more hybrid pattern can add value to the projects.

-A Hybrid approach like others is two-edged.
-Let’s discuss:
+Hybrid approach like others is two-edged.
+Let’s discuss.

-- The Overall flow is distributed.
-Each service contains its flow logic.
+- Overall flow is distributed.
+Each service contains its own flow logic.

 - Services are decoupled (but to an extent).